 - T-shirts: both long and short sleeves.
-Shirts made of 100% cotton are not ideal since they hold moisture and dry slowly.
-The best would be to have shirts with a bit of elastane.
+Shirts made out of 100% cotton are not ideal since it holds moisture and dries slowly.
+Best would be to have shirts with a bit of elastane.
 Please bring at least 7 shirts. - Pants: At least 3 pairs of your preference.
 Quickly drying is advised.